ryx/datalayer.js/README.md

 # Models
 What are Models?
-The data expected by datalayer.js is defined by a set of conventions.
-These are based on a simple yet flexible, [virtual type system](#types), called a _model_.
-Simply put, such a model just defines what data is expected on which page.
-A page with a type of `category` for example might expect an object of type `CategoryData` holding information about the category.
 Models are a fundamental part of any datalayer.js-driven website.
 They are the foundation for implementing and validating your data, without being mandatory from a technical perspective.
 They are, however, a very important cornerstone for collaboration between developers, business departments and digital analysts.
+Simply put, such a model just defines what data is expected on which page.

 > A "model" in terms of datalayer.js is a single JSON document that defines at least two things: all available page types for a website and all virtual type definitions that are used by those page types.
 Types are defined using [Apache Avro](https://avro.apache.org/docs/current/).

-The model definition provides the schema that defines data and event patterns for your entire website.
-It ultimately defines which data ends up in your datalayer and what you can provide to third parties.
-Although, first and foremost, it is nothing more than a convention that guides other people (developers, analysts, marketers, product management, etc.) in understanding what data to expect (or provide) where.
-You can think of it as the single source of truth regarding the data provided to datalayer.js.

 Technically seen the model is nothing more than a big JSON object with a few different properties, as described in the next sections.
 You are also not limited to the available data types.
 Instead you are *completely free* (and even encouraged) to use your own type definitions instead of the default ones.
 But be warned - even if it has no real technical relevance it is maybe *the most important part of your entire datalayer structure*.
 If you get things wrong here, you'll miss something later.
 Of course you are free to extend the model at any time.
 But it will cause developer effort and discussion, so plan well ;) ..

 ## Types
+The data expected by datalayer.js is defined by a set of conventions.
+These are based on a simple yet flexible, virtual type system, called a _model_.
+A page with a type of `category` for example might expect an object of type `CategoryData` holding information about the category.
+The model definition provides the schema that defines data and event patterns for your entire website.
+It ultimately defines which data ends up in your datalayer and what you can provide to third parties.
+Although, first and foremost, it is nothing more than a convention that guides other people (developers, analysts, marketers, product management, etc.) in understanding what data to expect (or provide) where.
+You can think of it as the single source of truth regarding the data provided to datalayer.js.

-The `types` property in the model contains schema definitions of the available data types that can be used throughout the rest of the model (namely the *pages* and *events* definitions).
+The `types` property in the model file contains schema definitions of the available data types that can be used throughout the rest of the model (namely the *pages* and *events* definitions).
 It is using [Apache Avro](https://avro.apache.org/docs/current/) to describe types so it can be parsed and processed, e.g. to automatically validate consistency of provided data on a website (we will eventually provide a validator for that purpose).
 Type definitions can become quite huge JSON structures

 ```json
 {